substrate-developer-hub/substrate-contracts-workshop/1/storing-a-value.md

 self.my_balance.set(1337);
 ```

-This can be done anywhere in our contract logic, but most commonly this happens by using the `[ink(constructor)]` attribute.
+This can be done anywhere in our contract logic, but most commonly this happens by using the `#[ink(constructor)]` attribute.

 ## Contract Deployment

-Every ink! smart contract must have a contructor which is run once when a contract is created. ink! smart contracts can have many different constructors, it is not limited to only one.
+Every ink! smart contract must have a constructor which is run once when a contract is created. ink! smart contracts can have multiple different constructors:

 ```rust
 use ink_core::storage;